-Specific Design Information: Information about the electrical distribution system and/or its extension to serve a new load shall be obtained via a Utility Program Statement.
-This information includes estimated load, system capacity, duct routing, and most cost effective location of utility service.
-Clarifications and further information are available from the Energy Service Division within FMP.
+Specific Design Information: Information about the electrical distribution system and/or its extension to serve a new load shall be obtained From NUCORP.
+Designer shall provide estimated load to be added duct routing, and most cost effective location of utility service shall be coordinated with NUCORP Clarifications and further information are available from the NUCORP.

-Documentation and Submittals: The AE shall review the Project Submittal Requirements.